 Colour needs to be accurately communicated between brand, designer, prepress and press conductors anywhere in the world.
 Web-based colour communication drives global colour consistency.
 This can be achieved when everyone within the supply chain is able to interact via an open entry web-based platform.

-Companies should adopt a workflow that allows them to synchronize control of their artwork.
+Companies should adopt a workflow that allows them to synchronise control of their artwork.
 The best way to do that is to develop digital brand content in tight integration with the same workflows used to create and manage artwork for the physical package.

 4: The rise of truly smart packaging